enkidevs/curriculum/Python/Core/the-map-built-in-function.md

 ---
 ## Revision

-I'm using the map function on two lists of integers at the same time.
-What's the output from the following code snippet?
+We are using the map function on two lists of integers at the same time.
+What is the output from the following code snippet?

 ```python
 scores = [1, 0, 4, 5]